- 1 A brief history of Wireless Networks

 Compared to its predecessors, 5G is more vulnerable to cyber-attacks in the following five significant ways.

 - 5G uses a distributed software-based digital routing, unlike its predecessors, which utilizes centralized hardware-defined switching.
 The previous generations of networks were hub-and-spoke designs, in which all issues converged at choke points and cleaned away during cyber hygiene maintenance.
 However, 5G software-defined network does not provide for chokepoint inspection and control as such activities are pushed outward to a web of digital routers throughout the network.

 - Change from physical appliances to virtualization further complicates the vulnerability of the 5G network.
 Software higher-level network functions are based on the well-known operating system and a well common language of the internet, making it a target for the black hats.

 - The last threat is caused by several devices that are part of the system.
 5G networks can accommodate tens of billions of devices, all of which may act as attack surfaces.
-Range of connected devices may vary from medical things to transportation things, to public safety things and to battlefield things, all of which have weak points which may be exploited by an individual with malicious intentions.
+The range of connected devices may vary from medical things to transportation things, public safety things, and battlefield things, all of which have weak points that an individual may exploit with malicious intentions.

 Fifth-generation telecommunication networks have therefore created a huge, multidimensional cyber-attack vulnerability.
 Because the nature of networks is redefined to form a new ecosystem of ecosystems, there arises a need for a new cyber-security strategy.
 Most of these vulnerabilities have been made known to manufactures and other producers, so they do in good faith what is right in an attempt to resolve the issue.